nihui/vkpeak/README.md

 git submodule update --init --recursive
 ```

-3. Build with CMake
+2. Build with CMake
-  - You can pass -DUSE_STATIC_MOLTENVK=ON option to avoid linking the vulkan loader library on MacOS
+  - You can pass -DVulkan_LIBRARY=<path to your macOS/lib/MoltenVK.xcframework/macos-arm64_x86_64/libMoltenVK.a> option to link static MoltenVK library on MacOS, MoltenVK is part of Vulkan SDK from https://vulkan.lunarg.com/

 ```shell
 mkdir build